 9. Give Them the Freedom of a “Save For Later” Button

-Many shoppers abandon their carts for the simple reason that they’re using it as a wishlist or a place to save things that they want.
-Instead of funneling them into a shopping cart, make it easy for them to create a wishlist with an easy option to buy later.
+Many shoppers abandon their carts for the simple reason that they’re using them as a wishlist or a place to save things that they want.
+Instead of funnelling them into a shopping cart, make it easy for them to create a wishlist with an easy option to buy later.

 You get the benefit of lowered abandonment rates, and they get the upside of a wishlist that will easily funnel them into a later sale.